 When Should You Begin Planning Your Indian Wedding Menu

 The planning for the wedding menu begins right after you have chosen your wedding caterer.
 Ask for options, go through the existing menus and understand what the caterer has to offer for a summer wedding.
 You need to see how flexible the caterer is and how willing is the caterer to include your specific demands.
 Start looking for summer wedding menu options.
 Think of all the possibilities and definitely don’t skip your own favourites.

-Ready to plan your summer wedding menu?
-Here are the key points to consider before you finalize the details:
+Ready to plan your summer Indian wedding menu?
+Here are the key points to consider before you finalise the details:

 1. Wedding Banquet Budget